-In spite of the picture, this article is not about a tasty pastry.
-It's about debunking the myth that employee turnover is bad.
+In spite of images the title might conjure up, this article is not about a tasty pastry.
+It's about debunking the myth that employee turnover is a bad thing.

 Every business has a unique personality.
-So does every person.
-Think about everyone you've ever met; did they all become your best friend?
+Just like each employee.
+Think about everyone you've ever met, did they all become your fast friend?
 Maybe you connected with some, but not others?
 You probably really liked a few.
 Or perhaps you couldn't stand any of them...
 We've all met people we like, and some we don't.
 It is what it is.

-The relationship with the company you work for is the same.
-Some employees find they like a given company's "personality" and thrive there.
+Working for a business is the same.
+Some employees find they like a given company's "personality" and thrive.
 Others don't.
 But that's okay.
 "One man's pleasure is another man's pain."

-This concept is most often misunderstood when people ask about your company's rate of turnover.
+This concept is most often misunderstood when people ask about your company's turnover rate.
 They assume that any turnover is a bad thing.
-They mistakenly think every employee should be happy and LOVE working for any company.
+They mistakenly think that every employee should be happy, and LOVE working for any company.
 But nothing could be further from the truth.

-If managed correctly, turnover is not only a good thing but necessary for both a company AND an employee.
+Managed correctly, turnover is not only a good thing, but necessary for a company AND an employee.
 It allows both to grow.

 An employee who's stuck in a job they don't like, working for a company that has differing fundamental core values, will stagnate, or even worse, regress.

-However, a person working for a company whose core values match the employee's will be happy, productive, satisfied, comfortable, and continue to grow.
+However, a person working for a company whose core values match the employee's, will be happy, productive, satisfied, comfortable, and continually grow.
 The company will too.
 A true win-win scenario.
 That's what every employee should strive for.
 Find a company you like.
 Not just a job you think you will like.

 Unhappy employees don't fully understand that business owners and managers DO NOT want unhappy employees.
-They want happy, satisfied, content, and productive employees.
+They want happy, satisfied, content, productive employees.
 If you're an unhappy employee, please realize this.

-Then, instead of waiting to be fired while you complain about the company policies, your co-workers, and your boss, (causing morale problems along the way), take the initiative and FIND ANOTHER JOB!!!
+Then, instead of waiting to be fired while you complain about company policies, your co-workers, and your boss, (causing morale problems along the way), take the initiative and find another job.
 With a different company that's a better fit for you.
-You'll be happier, more successful, and you'll enjoy going to work.
+You'll be more successful, you'll be happy and content, and you'll enjoy going to work.